oneeve8/kobble-data/content/videonarrativehowto.md

 Use productivity features on the iPad as they relate to using Kobble,

-And you will learn to
+And you will learn how to:
 Drag items and links from the web to Kobble,
 Stream an archived book in Kobble,

 As well as how to retrieve a lost item from GitHub

+Finally,
 You will also learn some basics of how to use Markdown,
 And how to create Presentation slides.